Coexisting N\'eel and charge density wave orders in attractive three-color fermions

+where $N$ is the number of lattice sites.
+The dependence of occupancies $P_{3}$, $P_{3\mathrm{off};1}$ and $P_{3\mathrm{off};3}$ on the coupling strength $|U'|$ are presented in Fig.~\ref{occupation}.
+In the whole range of $3 \leqslant |U^\prime| \leqslant 6$, $P_{3} \gg P_{3\mathrm{off}}>0$, which manifests that minority off-site trions coexist with majority on-site trions.
+Evidently, when $|U'|<5.5$, $P_{3\mathrm{off};3} > P_{3\mathrm{off};1}$, which implies that color 3 and colors (1, 2) carried by off-site trions tend to occupy different sublattices (i.e. formation of N\'eel-like off-site trions).
+The QMC results agree with our physical intuition coming from the first-order perturbation theory of the two-site Hubbard model.
+Moreover, with the decrease of $|U^\prime|$, $P_{3\mathrm{off}}$ increases while $P_{3}$ decreases, which displays the physical picture that interaction-anisotropy enhanced density fluctuations promote the formation of off-site trions from on-site trions.

-In this section, we study the magnetic properties of our model.
-We choose to define the N\'eel order parameter along the same line as Ref.~\cite{zhou2014b}.
-In our model, the N\'eel configuration can be chosen as follows: each site in sublattice A is filled with two fermions with spin components 1 and 2 while each site in sublattice B is filled with one fermion with spin component 3.
-The magnetic moment operator on site $i$ is defined as:
+We next show that the growing number of N\'eel-like off-site trions caused by interaction anisotropy can develop long-range N\'eel order.
+Along the same line as Ref. \cite{Wang2014}, the N\'eel configuration in our three-color model is contributed by the net magnetic moments of the off-site trion: the two-fermion end with net colors (1, 2) is in sublattice A, while the one-fermion end with net color 3 is in sublattice B. The N\'eel moment operator on site $i$ is then defined as

-For the configuration defined above, the value of the N\'eel moment is $m_{i}=(-1)^{i}\frac{1}{2}$.
-The N\'eel order parameter is defined as
+which yields the N\'eel moment $\langle m_{i}\rangle=(-1)^{i}\frac{1}{2}$.
+The N\'eel order parameter is defined as a sum over the correlations between N\'eel moment operators